 VHS stands for Video Home System, these tapes began for home use in around 1976 and only started to decline in the late 1990’s when DVD’s came on to the market.
+Betamax was developed by Sony and was released in Japan on May 10, 1975, and appeared in stores in early November 1975.
 Played back on TV in VCR’s (Video Cassette Recorders) The resulted in a very bulky camera and sometimes a separate tape deck was used.

 Another less popular Video Camera tape was used in the Video 8 and Hi8 Cameras.
 These became available in 1985.
 This was a much smaller camera though.
 These tapes could only be played back on the camera itself.